 If you have a pen in your purse, you can also do this on the back of a paper place mat in a restaurant.
 It’s a great way to entertain kids in a restaurant as well.

-No-mess painting for kids with these water-reveal pads!
 Simply use the pen to color, let the page dry to erase the pictures and color it again and again.

 The chunky-sized water pen stores neatly in the front cover making these spiral-bound books the perfect travel activity for kids.

 Keep little fingers busy while traveling with stickers.
 Find a reusable sticker pad that can be used over and over.

 The vinyl cling sticker material means no more peeling paper stickers off airplane tray tables, car seats and windows at the end of the ride!